colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 ## The politics of pejoration

-I included a few prefixes which are primarily used to insult based on political orientation (presented here with a few of the suffixes with which they collectively appear most frequently):
+I included a few prefixes which are primarily used to insult based on political orientation.
+They're presented here with a few of the suffixes with which they collectively appear most frequently:

-<small>If these epithets feel a little dated, keep in mind the dataset only extends up to 2020.</small>
+<small>(If these epithets feel a little dated, keep in mind the dataset only extends up to 2020.)</small>

 ![png](/assets/compound_curses/politics_matrix.png)